Pin for later!

 Santa Beard Advent Calendar: Add a cotton ball each day to fill out Santa’s beard by Christmas morning!
 You print out the pattern and let the kids color in Santa’s face, and then all you need is some craft glue and cotton balls to create the beard.
 If you want, each of your kids can have their own.

 Good Deeds Advent Jar: The holidays are a perfect time to teach your kids about giving back and helping out.
 To that end, use the advent calendar to your advantage, Moms!
 You can decorate a jar together and then write down 25 “good deeds” that are easy for your kids to accomplish.
 Things like: clean up the playroom, make a thank you card for your mailman, help set the table.
 Each day your child pulls out one item to do that day.
-Who knows, once your kids get in the habit, they might have to turn helping out into a New Year’s Resolution!
+Who knows, once your kids get in the habit, they might have to turn helping out and giving back into a New Year’s Resolution!
 One the jar is empty, you can fill it with cookies to leave out for Santa, plus tell your kids they must be in pretty good shape for gifts given how “nice” they’ve been…

 Merry Early Christmas!